 Psychology at Oxford

 Psychology at Oxford is essentially a scientific discipline, involving the rigorous formulation and testing of ideas.
 It works through experiments and systematic observation rather than introspection.

 The Oxford Experimental Psychology Department is widely regarded as one of the leading psychology departments in the UK.
-The Department’s size and its commitment to research, as well as to excellence in teaching, means there are typically four or five research seminars each week, in addition to undergraduate lectures and classes.
-At present, there are particularly strong research groups in the fields of human cognitive processes, neuroscience, language, developmental, and social psychology.
+The department’s size and its commitment to research, as well as to excellence in teaching, means there are typically four or five research seminars each week, in addition to undergraduate lectures and classes.
+At present, there are particularly strong research groups in the fields of human cognitive processes, neuroscience, language, developmental psychology, social psychology and psychological disorders.

 Experimental Psychology students go on to follow careers in fields such as professional psychology, teaching and research, as well as finance and industry.
 Some careers will require additional study and/or training.
 This degree is accredited by the British Psychological Society for the Graduate Basis for Chartered Membership.

 Rachel, who graduated in 2006, is now a client consultant at Nunwood.
 She says: ‘Since graduating I have worked for two large market research companies specialising in brands and advertising research.
 My degree helped me to develop my analytical skills as well as gaining project management experience which have been invaluable in my chosen career path.’

 A wide choice of research projects is available, including projects based in other departments and outside the University.

 - Terms 1 and 2: About 6 lectures and 2-3 tutorials